morepath/morepath/doc/paths_and_linking.rst

 ----------

 Sometimes simple type hints are not enough.
-What if multiple possible string representations for something exist?
+What if multiple possible string representations for something exist in the same application?
 Let's examine the case of :class:`datetime.date`.

 We could represent it as a string in ISO 8601 format as returned by the :meth:`datetime.date.isoformat` method, i.e. ``2014-01-15`` for